oilandsugar/ritual-dust/content/craft/make-yourself-a-website.md

 During my early experiments in building websites and forums I spent a lot of time inspecting the code of other websites I liked, stealing little bits of html and css and mashing them together in this creative assemblage that took life on my screen.

 Then came adulthood and getting a job.
 At that point I had been messing around on the web for quite a while and everyone was looking for a "web person" to make their small business website.
-I learned wordpress, made my own theme base and started spurting out copies of it with slightly different branding applied on top for my clients.
+I learned Wordpress, made my own theme base and started spurting out copies of it with slightly different branding applied on top for my clients.
 The more I made websites that way the less I could feel that sense of freedom and wonder that I use to see as a foundational part of the web as a kid.
 It all become hollow and meaningless.

 Up until I joined the [Merveilles community](https://merveilles.town/) again and rediscovered that web.
 The wild web of weird personal websites, [webrings](https://webring.xxiivv.com/#random) and [wikis](https://wiki.xxiivv.com/site/about.html).
 Not only did it brought back that creativity and inspiration to create on the web in a more personal manner, I also realized that this corner of the web, even if it had shrunk since my childhood, had developed some new branches: [digital gardens](https://tomcritchlow.com/2019/02/17/building-digital-garden/), [websites built like a flow of thoughts](http://npanzer.com/bog/cirzi.html) or [list of links](http://daywreckers.com/), [free-form websites](https://www.cellestialstudios.com/), and explored new considerations: low-bandwidth and highly accessible websites, [energy-aware websites](https://branch.climateaction.tech/), [net art](http://archive.rhizome.org/), and more.
 I'm still discovering new interesting websites by the day through talking with people on mastodon and going down link rabbit holes and then I keep up to date with them through the use of a RSS feed reader, an old piece of technology that gives me what those social media timelines should, The latest from the websites and people I care about.